premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 HTTP Status Code:
 - **200** – OK, shows success.
-- **201** – CREATED, when a resource is successful created using POST or PUT request.
-Return link to newly created resource using location header.
+- **201** – CREATED, when a resource is successfully created using POST or PUT request.
+Return the link to a newly created resource using the location header.
-- **204** – NO CONTENT, when response body is empty.
+- **204** – NO CONTENT, when the response body is empty.
 - **304** – NOT MODIFIED, used to reduce network bandwidth usage in case of conditional GET requests.
 - **400** – BAD REQUEST, states that invalid input is provided.
-- **401** – FORBIDDEN, states that user is not having access to method being used.
+- **401** – FORBIDDEN, states that the user is not having access to the method being used.
-- **404** – NOT FOUND, states that method is not available.
+- **404** – NOT FOUND, states that the method is not available.
 - **409** – CONFLICT, states conflict situation while executing the method.
-- **500** – INTERNAL SERVER ERROR, states that server has thrown some exception while executing the method.
+- **500** – INTERNAL SERVER ERROR, states that the server has thrown some exception while executing the method.

 </blockquote>